2024 FT Event Dates

-Our shooting dates are also posted to the Minutemen League calendar.
+Our event dates are posted to the Minutemen League calendar.
 Check the calendar if you are interested in other Field Target events in the Northeast US.

-We hold one AAFTA match in August that follows a shotgun start with the intent that all competitors shoot all lanes and targets (60 shot course).
-A match bulletin will be posted for this match with the scheduled start time.
+We hold an AAFTA match in August, using a shotgun start, with the intent that all competitors shoot all lanes and targets (60 shot course).
+Check the match bulletin for the August match for the schedule and start time information.

 Otherwise, our club events are meant to be accessible to new shooters yet challenging to veteran competitors.
 There is no single scheduled start time for our club events, you can start shooting a course when you show up.
 Most of the experienced shooters will choose to arrive near the earliest start time, and will choose to shoot the full 60 shot course.